OpenNebula/docs/source/deployment/open_cloud_storage_setup/lvm_drivers.rst

 .. warning::

   Images are stored in a shared storage in file form (e.g. NFS, GlusterFS...) the datastore directories and mount points needs to be configured as a regular shared image datastore, :ref:`please refer to FileSystem Datastore guide <fs_ds>`.
-It is a good idea to first deploy a shared FileSystem datastore and once it is working replace the associated System datastore with the LVM one, as described below.
+It is a good idea to first deploy a shared FileSystem datastore and once it is working replace the associated System datastore with the LVM one maintaining the shared mount point as described below.

 Frontend Setup
 ================================================================================

-No additional configuration is needed.
+* The frontend needs to have access to the images datastore, mounting the associated directory.

 Node Setup
 ================================================================================